KShebek/cbe504/main.typ

 Therefore, we need to account for this in our rate expression, similar how we needed to account for the probability of adjacent sites in our dissociative adsorption example from #ref(<dissociative-adsorption>).

-With this knowledge and in analogy with the statistical corrections introduced in #ref(<dissociative-adsorption>), the proper rate expression is given by
+With this knowledge and in analogy with the statistical corrections introduced in #ref(<dissociative-adsorption>), the rate expression can be given by
 $
 r_"SR" &= (k_2 z conc("A^*") conc("B^*"))/conc("*")_0  - (k_(-2) z conc("C^*") conc("D^*"))/conc("*")_0
 $<eq:sr_dual>